 University of Oxford

 Tahrat Shahid has over a decade of international development and policy research experience in a variety of contexts.
-Her research interests include gender, agricultural development and food security, and the politics of religion.
+Her research interests include gender, agricultural development, food security, nutrition, and the politics of religion.

 Dr Kelsey ShanksUlster University